mattkuda/nextjs-starter/README.md

 ### 6. Configure Supabase
 Log in to Supabase and create a new project.
-- In the SQL editor, create a users table with columns such as id, clerk_id, email, and other relevant fields.
+- In the SQL editor, create a users table with columns such as id, clerk_user_id, email, and other relevant fields.
 - Add triggers and policies for updating timestamps and managing data securely.

 ### 7. Run Ngrok for Webhook Testing